Assessing Threats to Your Business

 STEP TWO.
 What’s the likelihood of the threat actually happening?

-The next step in your analysis is to rank all the threats you’ve come up with as to their probability of taking place.
+The next step in your analysis is to rate all the threats you’ve come up with as to their probability of taking place.
 An easy way to do that is simply give each threat a score from 1-5.

 - = rare